CavsUNCGaccount/UNCG-LFG/README.md

   - User Posts now working
     - Gamers can now make a post on the user posts page for a particular game.

+  - Admin login page now working
+    - Admin can now login and log out
+    - Admin can now change their username, email, or password.
+    - Admin can now upload a profile picture.

 ## Features (Planned)
 - Dynamic Game Community Pages for 20 popular Steam, PlayStation, and Xbox games.
 - Group creation for matchmaking and organizing a group of gamers to play with.